 How much word spacing is the right amount?
 Assigning appropriate space between words is more of an optical determination than an exact science, but certain factors have a definite influence.
 Word spacing will be affected by the proportions of a typestyle, letter fit, and point size of the setting.
 A basic guideline for text is for the word spacing to approximate the character width of the lowercase ‘n’ or ‘o’.
 Display settings should have narrower word spacing than text designs.

 Additional points to take note of:

-- Width.
-A condensed type design requires less space between words than an expanded face.
+• A condensed type design requires less space between words than a regular or expanded typeface.

-- Letterfit.
-A tightly fit typeface needs less word space than a more openly fit design.
+• A typeface with tight letter spacing needs less word space than a more openly fitting design.